scme0/stitches/README.md

 Solid lines are stitches visible on the front.
 Purple (between top left and bottom right) always goes first, and green (between top right and bottom left) always goes second.

-Dashed lines are stitches on the back.
-I aim to always keep these stitches either horizontal or vertical (not diagnonal).
+Dashed lines are stitches behind.
+Yellow is the default colour, red is used so it's visible when they overlap.
+I aim to never make diagnonal behind stitches, but that's just me! :slightly_smiling_face:

 ## Standard Stitch